Updating Yandex StoreDoc cluster settings

 yc managed-mongodb cluster update --help -

-Run the following command with the list of settings you want to update:
+Run the following command, providing the list of settings you want to update:

 yc managed-mongodb cluster update <cluster_ID_or_name> \ --backup-retain-period-days=<retention_period> \ --backup-window-start <backup_start_time> \ --maintenance-window type=<maintenance_type>,` `day=<day_of_week>,` `hour=<hour> \ --performance-diagnostics=<enable_diagnostics> \ --deletion-protection